 - King County’s first Best Starts for Kids strategy will prevent youth and families from becoming homeless

 Creating One of the Nation’s Boldest Climate Action Plans

-Under Dow’s leadership, King County created one of the most ambitious climate action plans in the US.
-It provides a roadmap for the entire region to reduce carbon pollution, increase transit access, protect open spaces, improve recycling options and prepare for climate change impacts.
+Under Dow’s leadership, King County created one of the most ambitious climate action plans in the United States.
+It provides a roadmap for the entire region to reduce carbon pollution, electrify buses and increase transit access, protect parks and open spaces, improve recycling options and prepare for climate change impacts.

 - King County adopts one of the boldest climate action plans in the nation